123qwertyyay/123qwertyyay.github.io/_posts/2014-3-3-Hello-World.md

 Molecular fingerprints are a way of encoding the structure of a molecule.
 There can be many ways of doing so and that gave motivation to build SEING.
 ### SEING
 <a href="https://seing.readthedocs.io"> SEING</a> is a C/C++ package for fingerprint calculations suitable for machine learning studies of molecular systems.
 SEING was developed in <a href="http://clancygroup.cbe.cornell.edu/" >the Clancy Group</a> at Cornell University.

 Author: Mardochee Reveil

-During my first week, i learnt about molecular fingerprinting and read <a href="https://pubs.rsc.org/en/content/articlelanding/2018/me/c8me00003d#!divAbstract">the research paper</a> on SEING
+During my first week, I learnt about molecular fingerprinting and read <a href="https://pubs.rsc.org/en/content/articlelanding/2018/me/c8me00003d#!divAbstract">the research paper</a> on SEING